pulsar-projects/open-code-snippets/flutter-hackathon-2020-awesome-list/readme.md

 - [Retro Windows 95](https://github.com/justinenerio/retro95) - Iconic Windows 95 right from your browser ([video](https://youtu.be/RPbrfjCqSTw))
 - [Retro Windows 98](https://github.com/sabinbajracharya/retro-windows-98) - in Flutter web ([video](https://youtu.be/ipPXTmWPI6A))
 - [Royal Game of Ur](https://github.com/annamunhoz/royalgameofur) - The oldest boardgame in your hand.
 An easy way to have fun with your family during social distancing. ([video](https://youtu.be/8moXo9L9zno))
+- [Save the planet](https://github.com/loushou/save_the_planet)  - An original retro planet defense game, created in 24 hours, by a single dev, using the Flutter framework.
+Destroy the Coronavirus!
+SAVE THE PLANET! ([video](https://www.youtube.com/watch?v=WJp9g_XM_f4))
 - [ShopQ](https://github.com/nurmukhametdaniyar/ShopQ) - During quarantine shops are crowded - decrease number of queues and show danger zones ([video](https://youtu.be/xsNtOdSV_c4))
 - [ShopHack](https://github.com/H-u-a-t/shophack) -Scanning the barcode and integrate with online shopping apps ([video](https://youtu.be/_8BMh0q7RQs))
 - [Space Travel](https://github.com/Antriadus/HackatonApp2020) - Space Travel app is like Uber but for spaceships ([demo app](https://hackaton2020-7b8ee.web.app/#/))